edunuzzi/go-xrate/README.md

 In case when a exchange does not returns a specific field, it is set to it's 'falsy' value.
 (E.g. float32 -> 0.0)

+### TODO
+- [ ] More Exchanges (From both Brazil and other countries)
+- [ ] Tests
+- [ ] Other useful statistics from a specific cryptocurrency and/or exchange

 ### Support
-Please feel free to give suggestions for improvements and implement any specific exchange code you may need.
-We are open to well written pull requests :P
+Please feel free to contribute with both suggestions and new code :D